LaunchCodeEducation/skills-back-end-java/java4python/data-structures-and-collections/README.md

 ### HashMap Methods

 Let's collect some dictionary properties and methods.
 As we said about lists, this is by no means a comprehensive list.
-For full details on all properties and methods avaialble, see the [official documentation on the `HashMap` class][hashmap-class].
+For full details on all properties and methods available, see the [official documentation on the `HashMap` class][hashmap-class].

 Name | Description | Example |
 -----|-------------|---------|